NMTechie/GraphQLExperiments/Setup.md

 ---> Based on the nullabletypes definition GraphQL will undestand what is required and what is not during mutation.
 ---> Another consideration while working on the mution part.
 If our domain entity have some calculated fields or non animic i.e has domain business logic behaviour then we should have a DTO for mutation input type rather than using the domain entity directly.
 This way we can keep our client clean and not pushing to think about the domain logic.
-In our case, while writing this does not think of any such scenario so using domain entity directly.
+In our case, created date is field that can be a user input in any scenario but should be returned for viewing.
+Thus crerating a DTO for mutation input type makes sense to handle this.